adriensieg/agentic-commerce-auth0-hackaton/README.md

 In traditional web apps, we often combine **OAuth + OpenID Connect (OIDC)** to both **authenticate** and **authorize users**.
 In the OpenAI chatgpt SDK integration, **only OAuth 2.1 is used** — **not OIDC.** So there’s **no user identity payload** (**no ID token**, **no claims** about the user).

+# The Problem Statement

+When ChatGPT connects to your MCP server, OAuth 2.0 authenticates the ChatGPT application — not the human behind it.
+The access token your MCP server receives proves that OpenAI's client is authorized to call your tools.
+It carries zero information about which specific human issued the command.
+OpenAI's MCP integration uses OAuth 2.0 without OpenID Connect.
+No ID token is issued.
+No sub claim.
+No user profile.
+The human is invisible at the protocol level.
+Your MCP server receives a legitimate, cryptographically valid token — and has no idea whose Uber account to charge.
 # Boundary 1 — ChatGPT ↔ MCP Server

 # Boundary 2 — MCP Server ↔ Uber API